The-Wizz/Deep-Profile/docs/project_description/project_description.md

 ### Data aggregation

-The entered data is enriched with the obtained information in several runs and reused for a data collection.
+The input data is enriched with the obtained information in several runs and with each run the newly gathered information is used to improve the next procedure.
 This process is repeated until no new data is collected.

 ### Data presentation